toholdaquill/contact/README.md

 5. Download and install [Tor Browser](https://www.torproject.org).
 Tor is a free, secure way to cover your tracks.

 5. Email me.
-You could create a throwaway, single-use ProtonMail account and email me at toholdaquill@protonmail.com, or at jm@porup.com.
+You could create a throwaway, single-use ProtonMail account and email me at `toholdaquill@protonmail.com`, or at `jm@porup.com`.

 6. ADVANCED USERS ONLY: Use PGP.
 You'll find my keys on the keyservers, fingerprint [here](https://github.com/toholdaquill/contact).

+PGP fingerprint:

+    `7E53 D94D B6B3 E293 9F42  DA9B 759F 1599 B79A 74FB`

+Note: Email sometimes goes missing.
+If you emailed me but didn't hear back, and it's important, try a different channel.

 7. ADVANCED USERS ONLY: Use jabber.
 Easier to use and arguably more secure than pgp, I like agl's [xmpp-client](https://www.github.com/agl/xmpp-client).
 Create an account that supports a Tor onion server.
 Note: we both have to be online for us to connect on jabber.
 I live in New York and am usually on jabber for most, but not all, of the work day.

 My jabber address (not an email address) is `toholdaquill@riseup.net`.
 Published [fingerprint](https://github.com/toholdaquill/contact).

-## the technical details

-jabber/otr: toholdaquill@riseup.net

 OTR fingerprint:

-    0d300ae4 24f754cc 2f667658 c5739cfd 722a7fdb
+    `0d300ae4 24f754cc 2f667658 c5739cfd 722a7fdb`

+8. ADVANCED USERS ONLY: Download and install Tails, the anonymity-optimized Debian-based operating systems that routes all traffic over Tor.
+Use a wifi network that you've never used before and will never use again, for instance a coffeeshop wifi.

 OnionShare: